cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   trial_id: The UUID of the trial.
 -   state: The state of the trial.
 -   tick_id: The current tick of the trial.
 -   trial_duration: The duration of the trial so far, in nanoseconds.
 If the trial has ended, this is the duration from start to end of the trial.
-This is meant as an indicator; resolution may not be a nanosecond, and precision is not garanteed.
+This is meant as an indicator; resolution may not be a nanosecond, and precision is not guaranteed.
 -   latest_observation: The latest environment observations for all actors.
 This will be provided only if requested in the `TrialInfoRequest`.
 -   actors_in_trial: The list of active actors in the trial.